lenkie-code/frontend-assessment/README.md

 IMPORTANT

 Most browsers enforce the same-origin restriction which may prevent HTTP calls to the Deezer API.
 To circumvent this problem and to enable CORS (Cross-origin resource sharing) in your app, simply forward requests through a public CORS proxy that adds the Access-Control-Allow-Origin header to any OPTIONS pre-flight response.
 For example, when using the https://cors-anywhere.herokuapp.com/ proxy, then a call intended to https://api.deezer.com/search?q=eminem must become a call to https://cors-anywhere.herokuapp.com/https://api.deezer.com/search?q=eminem in your code.
+Feel free to use whatever proxy you prefer.

 Deezer API Reference
 --